Azure/Test-Drive-Synapse-Link-For-DataVerse/README.md

      - Company Tla
      - Option (true or false) for Allow All Connections - Firewall to allow/deny connection to Synapse SQL
      - Option (true or false) for Spark Deployment - Synapse Spark pool, required for this pacakage
-     - Spark Node Size (Small, Medium, large) if Spark Deployment is set to true
+     - Spark Node Size (Small, Medium, large) if Spark Deployment is set to true.Recomended "Small"
      - Sql Administrator Login
      - Sql Administrator Login Password
-     - Sku - Recomended "Small"
+     - Sku
      - Option (true or false) for Metadata Sync - Serverless SQL pool can automatically synchronize metadata from Apache Spark
      - Frequency
      - Time Zone